Euro zone yields fall as markets digest ECB moves

 "We consider the ECB package bullish for the front end of the euro zone curve, but challenging for spreads, particularly in the periphery," Commerzbank analysts said to customers.

-They added that the plan to keep the ECB's Asset Purchase Programme (APP) for longer while maintaining the sequencing “renders a rate hike next year very unlikely,” but flexibility conditional on stressed conditions sounds less reassuring for the periphery.
+They said the plan to keep the ECB's Asset Purchase Programme (APP) for longer while maintaining the sequencing "renders a rate hike next year very unlikely," but flexibility conditional on stressed conditions sounds less reassuring for the periphery.

-According to analysts, hawkish undertones might prevail in the medium term, after sources added colour to Thursday's decisions.

-The central bank governors of Austria, Belgium and Germany dissented on Thursday with the European Central Bank's decision to continue bond purchases for years to come, sources close to the matter told Reuters.
+The chart below shows Italy's 10-year bond yield moves after Thursday's ECB statement.

-Adrian Hilton, head of global rates and currency at Columbia Threadneedle Investments, recalled that central banks chose to focus “on cementing their inflation-fighting credibility.”
+Adrian Hilton, head of global rates and currency at Columbia Threadneedle Investments, said central banks chose to focus "on cementing their inflation-fighting credibility."

 "Time will tell whether this shift is justified, but the enduringly low levels of long-dated bond yields suggest that the market is so far reluctant to price in sustainably higher rate regimes," he said.

-ECB policymaker and French central bank head Francois Villeroy de Galhau said on Friday that inflation was "probably" close its peak in the Euro zone.
+ECB policymaker and French central bank head Francois Villeroy de Galhau said on Friday that inflation was "probably" close to its peak in the euro zone.

+Analysts said hawkish undertones from the central bank might prevail in the medium term.

+The governors of Austria, Belgium and Germany dissented with the ECB decision to continue bond purchases for years to come, sources close to the matter told Reuters.

+Some analysts expect the ECB to deviate from its country quotas, defined by its capital key, which reflects the respective country’s share in the total population and gross domestic product of the European Union.

+Such a move would support more indebted countries as their government bonds come usually under selling pressure in time of stress for the euro area.

-Germany's Ifo business climate index falling to 94.7 in November versus Reuters consensus of 95.3 , didn't trigger any price action.
+Germany's Ifo business climate index falling to 94.7 in November versus Reuters consensus of 95.3 did not trigger any price action.

 ((stefano.rebaudo@thomsonreuters.com; +390266129431;))